cbourke/ComputerScienceII/documents/faq.md

 * For all other assignments (2-8) and the design document, you may work in pairs but may not work in groups of 3 or more.
 See the full details and *requirements* for doing so provided in the project overview document.

+## I need to end a partnership, is that okay?

+Certainly.
+If a partnership is not working out for whatever reason, you can and *should* make a change.

+* Make sure that your partner is aware that the partnership is ending, don't just ghost them.

+* Whatever code and artifacts you have worked on together up to that point, make sure you each have a copy to work off of going forward.
+Code shared from an only partnership will not be considered plagiarism.
+You should clarify in your readme past partnerships.

+* Make sure to leave the partner group on Canvas immediately.

+* Yes, you may form a new partnership if you wish or you may work alone.